 LITIGATION IS A SKILLED PROFESSION (part 8)

-Finally, note that rather simple examples have been taken here.
+New legislation Finally, note that rather simple examples have been taken here.
 However, many suits are complicated with regard to their subject matter.
-In this connection disputes about complicated take-over issues, disputes between investors and an investment fund, disputes with a contractor or architect about a building or disputes about intellectual property come to mind.
-All these types of dispute require from advocates much more knowledge of and experience with litigation.
-It is not that each advocate must be an expert in all those areas but he should at least have experts in his team.
+In this connection disputes about complicated take-over issues, disputes between investors and an investment fund, disputes with a contractor or architect about a building or disputes about intellectual property come to mind.… Continue reading LITIGATION IS A SKILLED PROFESSION (part 8)

 LITIGATION IS A SKILLED PROFESSION (part 7)

-Apart from seizures it is also possible to consider an application for interim injunctive relief (voorlopige voorziening).
+Injunctive relief Apart from seizures it is also possible to consider an application for interim injunctive relief (voorlopige voorziening).
 The Judge for Interim Relief can render so-called provisional relief, for instance order a building freeze or order the counterparty to pay an advance on the compensation.
-Such a provision is called provisional because it is a measure in the interests of maintaining order to which the court dealing with the principal case is not bound.
-So it may well be the case that the provisional judgment of the Judge for Interim Relief differs fundamentally from the judgment of the court …
+Such a provision is called provisional because it is… Continue reading LITIGATION IS A SKILLED PROFESSION (part 7)

 LITIGATION IS A SKILLED PROFESSION (part 6)